 The main Section 11 refers to compilation, preparation and submission to the President.
 This amendment mentions only the preparation and submission, presumably because, acting under Section 10, the responsibility of compilation is being taken away.
 Who then will become responsible for compilation, preparation and submission?
 And what provision is there for the transmission of the combined accounts to Parliament, though even now this is done under no statutory provision?
-When such an amendment is made, it may be wise to provide for so mi; such functionary as Controller-General of Accounts, not only of Civil Accounts, who will consolidate all the accounts separately compiled by the various Ministries or Departments and require that he should submit it to the President and shall thereafter ensure that it is placed on the Table of the Houses of Parliament or other legislatures, as may be necessary.
+When such an amendment made, it may be wise to provide for some such functionary as Controller-General of Accounts, not only of Civil Accounts, who will consolidate all the accounts separately compiled by the various Ministries Departments and require that he should submit it to the President and shall thereafter ensure that it is placed on the Table of the Houses of Parliament or other legislatures, as may be necessary.

-The first and the second Auditors-General after Independence, Shri Nara-hari Rao and K. Chanda, Shri A. both. enthusiastically and wished to implement the separation of audit and accounts; but after full consideration, they abandoned this idea for financial and other reasons.
-I myself, when I was appointed to that post, because of their experience and the reasons I shall give further, did not contemplate such a step as conducive to any advantage and so, did not suggest it to Government for consideration.
+The first and the second Auditors-General after Independence, Shri hari Rao and Shri A. K. Chanda, both, started enthusiastically and wished implement the separation of accounts; but after full consideration, they idea for financial abandoned this other reasons.
+I myself, when I was apbecause of their pointed to that post, experience and the reasons I shall give further, did not contemplate such step as conducive to any advantage so, did not suggest it to Government for consideration.
 I have said so in my evidence before the Joint Select Committee of Parliament which went into the C.&.A.G.
 (Duties & Powers) Bill, 1969, on the 16th February, 1970.

-In conclusion, I would like to repeat that I am not opposed to the principle of separation of accounting and auditing functions; but I am only suggesting that this could be effected without breaking up the Indian Audit and Accounts Department and it would be safer and better to do this more gradually than at present intended.
-I hope that the joint cadre idea will hot be rejected out of hand.
-A subconscious audit attitude or even bias, is healthy in the people handling the accounts in the Departments, as they would be in a position to point out to the Internal Financial Adviser possible irregularities in sanction.
-In any case, the separation will make audit by the C.&A.G. less effective, as it is at the moment, in the case of Departments which compile their own accounts, and to some extent, the joint cadre idea may minimise the dilution of the results of audit effort.
-Audit, I concede, may be a necessary evil; but especially for a Parliamentary form of democracy, the institution of an effective Auditor-General is a vital necessity.
-The present form of the I.A.&A.D. is. not a colonial remnant.
+In conclusion, I would like to repeat that I am not opposed to the principle of separation of accounting and auditing funcbut I am only suggesting that this tions: could be effected without breaking up the Indian Audit and Accounts and it would be safer and better to do this more gradually than at present intend-I hope that the joint cadre idea will not be rejected out of hand.
+A sub-conscious audit attitude or even bias, is healthy in the people handling the accounts in the Departments, as they would be in a position to point out to the Financial Adviser possible irregularities in make audit by the C.&A.G. less effective, as it is at the moment, in the case of Departments which compile their own and to some extent, the joint cadre idea may minimise the dilution of the results of audit effort.
+Audit, I concede, may be a necessary evil; but pecially for a Parliamentary form of democracy, the institution of an effective Auditor-General is a vital necessity.
+The present form of the I.A.&A.D. is not a colonial remnant.
 It grew according to the needs of this country over a period of time and the system is perhaps sui generis, and is not a copy of anything existing anywhere else.
-The separation as contemplated is not necessarily modernisation which will ensure by itself improvement in the management functions of the various Ministries.
-There are other methods by which the deficiencies in the present organisation and I concede there are many deficiencies though minor in nature could be rectified.
+The separation as contemplated not necessarily a modernisation which will ensure by itself improvement in the management functions of the various Ministries.
+There are other methods by which deficiencies in the present organisation and I concede there are many deficiencies though minor in nature could be rectified.
 I would not, however, like to take more of the time of the House now, and I am not opposing the Bills as they are in the nature of enabling measure.
+NET